haraka/Haraka/docs/Connection.md

 * connection.transaction

-The current transaction object, valid after MAIL FROM.
+The current transaction object, valid after MAIL FROM, and destroyed at queue time, RSET time, or if MAIL FROM was rejected.
+See the Transaction Object documentation file.